sirkapil/nehu/pages/birthday.md

 + I wish your best friend vivek get a gf soon.
 (Vaise vo iss maamle main jee tod mehnat kr rha h.😆)
 + I wish your madness keep alive surroundings.😎 (velli kudi 🙈)
 + I wish you never give up on your goals in life.💪
 + I wish you get sooo much love from those all whom you love.
-You and your bf tiwari keep loving each other forever❤
+You and your perfect bf tiwari keep loving each other forever❤

 ![tiwari](../uploads/user/withtiwari.jpg)